Concrete Driveway Replacement Calgary

 A driveway that fails quickly almost always traces back to a shortcut taken during installation — bad subgrade prep, a weak mix, inadequate reinforcement, or skipping the seal.
 Here’s how we approach each step.

 • Demolition & Removal.
 We saw-cut the perimeter before breaking out the slab — clean cuts at the garage apron and property edges protect adjacent concrete and landscaping from damage during demolition.
 The broken concrete is hauled away completely, leaving a clean start.
+Specialized equipment is used throughout this process to ensure thorough removal and minimize disruption to surrounding areas.

 • Subgrade Assessment & Preparation.
 Before any forming happens, we assess the exposed subgrade for soft spots, poor compaction, or failed fill material.
 Problem areas are excavated and replaced with quality compacted granular base.
 This is the step that determines how long your new driveway lasts — concrete is only as stable as what’s under it.